DylanCS1/s1_manager/README.md

    ```

 ## macOS
 This script relies on files within the /theme and /ico folders, which are hard coded.
-If you opt to move them make sure to update the logo and windows.tk.call variables in s1_manager.py.
+If you opt to move them make sure to update the `logo` and `windows.tk.call` variables in s1_manager.py.
-> Requires Python 3.10+
+> Note: Requires Python 3.10+

 1. Clone the repo
    ```sh
    git clone https://github.com/DylanCS1/s1_manager.git
    ```
-2. Install Python package dependencies*
+2. Install Python package dependencies
    ```sh
    sudo pip3 install -r requirements.txt
    ```